matiassequeira/burpsuite-oauth2.0/README.md

 - [TODO] In case the OAuth 2.0 parameters' names do not follow the standard convention, allow the user to indicate the tool the naming convention for the parameters used
 - [TODO] Allow user to provide own hostname/domain
 - [TODO] OpenID checks support
+- [TODO] Add tab to show Issues on Burp Community Edition

 ## Requirements
 - [Jython](https://www.jython.org/download) >= 2.7.1